Memorization in Attention-only Transformers: CONCLUSION

 \section{CONCLUSION}

 In this paper, we have advanced the state of the art in exact memorization by addressing and overcoming the limitation that the sequence size must be smaller than the embedding dimension.
-Through empirical analysis, we computed scaling laws based on our Corollary 1, confirming that the scaling with respect to $H$ is linear.
+Through empirical analysis, we computed scaling laws based on our Corollary \ref{corollary:2}, confirming that the scaling with respect to $H$ is linear.
 However, for $d_h$, the scaling appears more complex, showing a dependence on $d_h^2$, meaning that the best performances per parameter is achieved for $d=d_h$.
 In that case, we found the scaling to be $C(N)d^3H$.

-Contrary to our initial presupposition that Attention heads would perform worse than MLPs in terms of memorization, we were surprised to find very similar scaling laws for both mechanisms.
+In accordance with our initial supposition, that Attention heads would perform worse than MLPs in terms of memorization, we found that, optimization problems appart, this was generically the case.
 Additionally, we introduced the concept of memorization in distribution and derived an upper bound on the KL-divergence.
 Further progress in this area will require a deeper understanding of the expressivity of the attention mechanism, a topic we have begun exploring in this work.